 - 2.1 Heirships.
-An attorney ad litem shall be appointed for unknown heirs (and, if any, known heirs whose whereabouts are unknown and known heirs suffering legal disability).
+An attorney ad litem shall be appointed for unknown heirs, known heirs whose whereabouts are unknown and known heirs suffering legal disability.
 An order for the appointment of an attorney ad litem for unknown heirs must accompany any application for heirship.
-Applicant shall use the Order Appointing Attorney Ad Litem (for heirships) promulgated by the Court, which is found on the Court's website. - 2.2 Written report.
+Applicant shall use the Order Appointing Attorney Ad Litem promulgated by the Court, which is found on the Court's website.
+Do not select the ad litem.
+The Court will select the ad litem after you have e-filed the order. - 2.2 Written report.
 In all heirship cases the attorney ad litem shall file a written report with the Court.
-The attorney ad litem shall use the form promulgated by the Court, which is found on the Court's website.
+The Court prefers that the attorney ad litem use the form promulgated by the Court, which is found on the Court's website.
+If the attorney ad litem prefers to use his own form, it must contain the information contained in the Court's form.
+The written report shall be e-filed no later than seven (7) days prior to the hearing. - 2.3 Ad Litem fees.
+The Ad Litem shall submit their fees to the Court using the Statement of Services and Expenses by Ad Litem form and Order Approving Ad Litem Fees, Authorizing Payment & Discharging Ad Litem form promulgated by the Court which may be found on the Court's website.
+The attorney for the Applicant should not include the ad litem's fee in the proposed order.
+The ad litem shall present the above in paper format to the Court at the prove-up hearing or at the conclusion of the contested matter.
+Do not pre-file.